david-dick/firefox-marionette/README.md

 - survive - if this is set to a true value, firefox will not automatically exit when the object goes out of scope.
 See the reconnect parameter for an experimental technique for reconnecting.
 - trust - give a path to a [root certificate](https://en.wikipedia.org/wiki/Root_certificate) encoded as a [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5) that will be trusted for this session.
 - timeouts - a shortcut to allow directly providing a [timeout](https://metacpan.org/pod/Firefox::Marionette::Timeout) object, instead of needing to use timeouts from the capabilities parameter.
 Overrides the timeouts provided (if any) in the capabilities parameter.
-- port - if the "host" parameter is also set, use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox with the specified user.
+- user - if the "host" parameter is also set, use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox with the specified user.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH).
+The user will default to the current user name.
 - visible - should firefox be visible on the desktop.
 This defaults to "0".
 - waterfox - only allow a binary that looks like a [waterfox version](https://www.waterfox.net/) to be launched.
 - width - set the [width](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) of the initial firefox window